-The PLA is pursuing and prioritizing military innovation.
-Chinese leaders assess a new Revolution in Military Affairs (RMA, 军事革命) is underway that presents urgent challenges and historic opportunities for China.
+The PLA is avidly pursuing and prioritizing military innovation.
+Chinese leaders assess that a new Revolution in Military Affairs (RMA, 军事革命) is underway that presents urgent challenges and historic opportunities for China.
 In August 2014, the Politburo devoted a study session to the topic of new trends in global military developments and promoting military innovation.
-At the time, Xi Jinping discussed the emergence of a "new RMA," calling for China to keep pace with the times (与时俱进) in "vigorously advancing military innovation" in order to "narrow the gap and achieve a new leapfrogging as quickly as possible."
-Xi Jinping's exhortation continues a legacy and trajectory of military modernization that can be traced to the initial reaction of Chinese leaders, including Jiang Zemin himself, to the Gulf War and American attention to the RMA.
-In his remarks at the time, Xi called upon the PLA to carry forward its tradition of innovation through striving to develop new military theories, institutional structures, equipment systems, strategy and tactics, and models for management that could fulfill the demands of its missions in an era of informatized warfare.
-For China, the emphasis on leveraging science and technology to rejuvenate its military (科技兴军) is central to the Party's "powerful military objective in the new era."
-This Chinese strategy of "innovation-driven development" could transform the PLA.
+At the time, Xi Jinping discussed the emergence of this "new RMA," calling for China to keep pace with the times (与时俱进) in "vigorously advancing military innovation" in order to "narrow the gap and achieve a new leapfrogging as quickly as possible."7 Xi Jinping's exhortation continues a legacy and trajectory of military modernization that can be traced to the initial reaction of Chinese leaders, including Jiang Zemin himself, to the Gulf War and early American thinking on the RMA.8 In his remarks at the time, Xi called upon the PLA to carry forward its tradition of innovation through striving to develop new military theories, institutional structures, equipment systems, strategy and tactics, and models for management that could fulfill the demands of its missions in an era of informatized warfare.9 For China, the emphasis on leveraging science and technology to rejuvenate its military (科技兴军) is central to the Party's "powerful military objective" (强军目标) in the "new era."10